-Ask A Leading Question
+1. Ask A Leading Question

-Opening the conversation with a question is a good strategy.
-Asking something they'll definitely know the answer to is an even better one.
-"You can ask a question they’ll know the answer to, and that will get the conversation flowing more freely," says Shannon Smith, a dating expert at Plenty Of Fish.
-If you're both into the same sports team and you're not able to watch the big game, you can send a text asking about the score.
+Opening the conversation with a question can be a good strategy, but asking something they'll definitely know the answer to is even better.
+"That will get the conversation flowing more freely," says Smith.
+If you're both into the same sports team and you're not able to watch the big game, send a text asking about the score.
 Have a class together?
 Ask them a question about the homework.
 Who knows?
 Maybe you can even set up a future study date.

-Jog Their Memory
+2. Jog Their Memory

-Say Something Sweet
+3. Say Something Sweet

 Try sending a message that will both flatter them and get them to talk.
 Did you meet at an improv class?
 Say something like, "Just saw a comedy show and it made me think of you.
-The performers hadn't quite mastered their 'yes, ands' the way you have."
+The performers hadn't quite mastered their 'yes, and’s the way you have."

-Bring Up A Shared Interest Or Experience
+4. Bring Up A Shared Interest Or Experience

-"The most effective way to strike up a conversation is by commenting on a shared interest or experience," says Smith.
+The most effective way to start a convo: “Commenting on a shared interest or experience," says Smith.
 Start by looking at their social media feeds or dating app profile to see if you can find any details you have in common.
-If they post a lot of Instagram photos of their dog and so do you, you can suggest a puppy playdate.
-Or maybe you both went to the same literary event.
-Ask them if they've read another of your favorite titles.
+If they post a lot of Instagram photos of their dog, and you do too, suggest a puppy playdate.
+Or maybe you both went to the same literary event, and you can ask them if they've read another one of your favorite titles.

-Send An Emoji
+5. Send An Emoji

-Smith says that a Plenty Of Fish study found the wink face, kissing face, and heart eyes emojis are the most likely to get a reply from singles, in that order.
+According to Smith, a Plenty Of Fish study found the wink face, kissing face, and heart eyes emojis are the most likely to get a reply from singles, in that order.
 Consider using one of those in your initial text to show off your flirty side and increase your chances of getting a response.